 A couple of things to note that may make your stay more enjoyable at the Westgate Myrtle Beach resort:

-- The resort is currently constructing a big parking garage so parking is limited right outside their doors.
-They do have parking nearby but you’ll walk a little ways.
-I’d suggest unloading your car at the main lobby and using a cart to get it to your room instead of unloading your car in a parking lot somewhere else.
+- The resort has a new, big parking garage so parking is plentiful right outside their doors.
+You can easily unload your car in the parking garage and head inside, or at the main lobby and use a cart to get it to your room instead.

 - Bring a beach chair and sand toys if you need that for your family.
 There may be places nearby to rent these but I didn’t see any.
 Or you could just buy a cheap one when you get there at a local beach store or Walmart.